 More Cleaning Options

 Baking soda, hydrogen peroxide and ammonia are some other common cleaners used in mold cleanup.
-Baking soda and hydrogen peroxide are a lot more user-friendly than ammonia, which should never be used with bleach.
-Those two chemicals in combination can produce deadly chlorine gas.
-If you remember your basic history classes, the Nazis used chlorine gas as a chemical weapon in WWII…making your own in your garage while attempting to clean up mold is not recommended.
+However, baking soda and hydrogen peroxide are much more user-friendly than ammonia, which should never be used with bleach.
+Those two chemicals in combination produce deadly chlorine gas.

 Prevention is always a better option than remediation.
 Keep in mind how the mold growth cycle is constructed and you can reduce the chance that a large mold cleanup will be required.
 If, however, your defenses have slipped and this pesky fungus has invaded your life, there are a handful of options out there that are both natural and effective.